SKPal2024/cretor-s_ipo/README.md

 # cretor-s_ipo
-here we are making a website were creators exchange theirs ipos
+here we are making a website where creators can exchange theirs ipos